genotrance/nimgen/README.md

 _[sourcefile]_

 The following keys apply to library source code and help with generating the .nim files. -win, -lin and -osx can be used for OS specific tasks.
-E.g. dynlib-win
+E.g. dynlib-win, pragma-win

 ```recurse``` = find #include files and process them [default: false]